ben-dh3/broken_blog_application/html_challenges/03_using_links.md

 ## Exercise

-Test-drive and implement the following change to the `music_library_database_app` project:
+Test-drive and implement the following change:

 The page returned by `GET /albums` should contain a link for each album listed.
-It should link to `/albums/:id`, where `:id` is the corresponding album's id.
+It should link to `/albums/<id>`, where `<id>` is the corresponding album's id.

 Run the server and make sure you can navigate, using your browser, from the albums list page to the single album page.